top of page

 Entering the Zendo

-We enter the zendo from the downstairs entrance of the Dhamma Center.
-Inside is a foyer where you can remove your shoes and leave your belongings.
+We enter the zendo from the downstairs entrance of the temple.
+Inside is a place where you can remove your shoes and leave your belongings.
 The downstairs door is locked during zazen.
 So items are safe.
-If you are uncomfortable leaving them, you may bring them upstairs with you.

 Chanting and Bowing